-The Everest Marathon is only suitable for runners with off-road running experience and road marathon experience is not sufficient.
+The Everest Marathon is only suitable for runners with off-road running experience.

-All participants are required to sign a disclaimer certifying that they are participating at their own risk.
+All participants need to sign a disclaimer certifying that they are participating at their own risk.

 Our Health team may withdraw any runner from the trek or marathon if they feel that continuing will endanger the runner or anyone else.
-We will give runners help and encouragement but any decision to withdraw them is final.
+We will give runners help and encouragement to continue but a doctors decision is final.

 Runners must reach the cut-off points by these times and must be in a fit condition to leave after a further 15 minutes, or withdraw from the race.